awalker75214/Ai_Class/lab1/readme.md

 To “AI engineer”

-💬 Motivation Message For Students
+💬 Motivation Message:
 At 2 AM, when you wonder:

+"Do you know where your woman is?"
 “Should I just give up and work somewhere easier?
 I mean Keisha got that waffle house booty."

 Remember: